 If you transfer property to a foreign trust in exchange for an obligation of the trust (or a person related to the trust), it will be a gratuitous transfer unless the obligation is a qualified obligation.
-Obligation and qualified obligation are defined below.
+Obligation and qualified obligation are defined on page 4.